Carina Baltrip-Reyes

-Carina Alicia Reyes Baltrip (born 1 July 1998), known as Carina Baltrip-Reyes, is an American-born Panamanian footballer who plays as a defender or a midfielder for the Panama women's national team.
+Carina Alicia Reyes Baltrip (born 1 July 1998), known as Carina Baltrip-Reyes, is a footballer who plays as a defender or midfielder for Portuguese Campeonato Nacional Feminino club Marítimo.
+Born in the United States, she plays for the Panama women's national team.

 Early life

 Baltrip-Reyes was born in Austin, Texas and raised in Pflugerville, Texas to a Panamanian father and an African-American mother.

 High school and college career

 Baltrip-Reyes has attended the Hendrickson High School in Pflugerville, Texas, the Florida International University in Miami, Florida and the University of Florida in Gainesville, Florida.

 Club career

 Baltrip-Reyes has played for Spartak Subotica in Serbia.

 International career

 Baltrip-Reyes made her senior debut for Panama on 21 October 2021 in friendly away draw against Trinidad and Tobago.